rajven/Eye/Readme.en.md

 adduser --system  --disabled-password --disabled-login --ingroup eye --home=/opt/Eye eye chmod 770 /opt/Eye

+2.1 For nagios
+usermod -a -G eye nagios

 3. Download the source code and spread it in catalogs: